-Nether Cut Wheel dates from around 1719, but was completely rebuilt after about 60 years.
-It was used for cutlery and scythe grinding, which continued until at least 1939.
-It was the last mill in the valley to be worked by waterwheel.
-The building was demolished as late as 1956 – all traces of it have been removed but the large mill dam has been preserved for fishing
+Nether Cut Wheel dates from around 1719.
+It was completely rebuilt after about 60 years with cutlery and scythe grinding continuing until at least 1939.
+It was the last mill in the valley to be worked by waterwheel – it is thus one of the few in the valley to have been working in living memory.
+The building was demolished as late as 1956 – all traces of it have been removed.
+The mill dam still has open water.

 History (c.
 1719–1950s)

 Also known as: Kay Wheel, Marshall Wheel, New Wheel, Nether Cutford Wheel.